 -If applicants will have a Bachelor’s Degree at the time of starting the PA curriculum, they are required to take the GRE before September 1st of the year they are applying (Designated Institution code 5872).

-- Minimum of 200 hours of volunteer and/or paid health care experience.
+- Minimum of 200 hours of patient contact and other health care experience

-- 3 letters of recommendation are required (No form is provided).
+- 3 letters of recommendation are required (Submitted via CASPA).

-Although there are no requirements as to the format of content of the three reference letters we require, we do have some suggestions as to whom these references might come from.
+Although there are no requirements as to the format or content of the three reference letters we require, we do have some suggestions as to who these references might come from:

 - Someone who knows you academically.
 This would ideally be someone whose course you have taken and can comment on your preparation for the rigors of an intense professional academic program.